-Select the Support icon 1 to either sign in or sign up for an Acer ID and register your Acer product.
+Click the Support icon to enter the Account & Support screen.
+It displays the laptop's model number, Serial Number (SN), and Serial Number Identification Number (SNID) which are related to product specifications and warranty.
+You can either sign in or sign up for an Acer ID and register your Acer product.
 As a valued Acer user or Acer member, you can access a comprehensive range of benefits and services.
-Within this section, Find an Answer provides you full support in resolving common issues through knowledge base searches or discussions with other Acer product owners and enthusiasts.
+Within this screen, Find an Answer provides you full support in resolving common issues through knowledge base searches or discussions with other Acer product owners and enthusiasts.
 If you can't find an answer to your question, please refer to the Contact Us to locate your local service center for further assistance.